lea-8/Vismark/README.md

 Example pages created with Vismark can be found at [Vismark Examples](https://github.com/lea-8/Vismark-Examples).

 ## Installation
-To install, use your desired package manager to install vismark.
-For npm this can be done as follows:
+For npm installation can be done as follows:

 ```bash
 npm install vismark